-Intraocular Lens Implants (IOLs) are the artificial lenses that replace the eye’s natural lens that is removed during cataract surgery.
+Intraocular Lens Implants (IOLs) are artificial lenses that replace the eye’s natural lens that is removed during cataract surgery.
 At Frantz Cataract Center, you may choose to have a premium refractive procedure with the LenSx laser or traditional surgery.

-1) Bladeless Laser Cataract Surgery with a ReSTOR Multifocal IOL and Limbal Relaxing Incisions (LRI): You may choose a PanOptix Trifocal IOL, or the Vivity Extended Depth of Focus IOL.
+Bladeless Laser Cataract Surgery with a Premium Intraocular “Lifestyle” Lens and Laser Relaxing Incisions (LRI): You may choose a PanOptix Trifocal IOL, or the Vivity Extended Depth of Focus IOL.
 After your surgery, your visual outcome will greatly decrease your dependence on glasses following surgery.
-With a ReSTOR lens you can read a book, drive a car, and play golf or tennis with increased freedom from glasses and the ability to focus at near, far and intermediate distances.
+With a PanOptix Trifocal Lens, you can read a book, drive a car, and play golf or tennis with increased freedom from glasses and the ability to focus at near, far and intermediate distances.
 The Vivity Extended Depth of Focus Lens provides improved night vision as well as sharp distance and intermediate vision.

-Bladeless Laser Cataract Surgery with a Monofocal Toric IOL: If you have astigmatism, a Toric IOL makes it possible to treat the cataract and correct the corneal astigmatism at the same time.
-If you have both a cataract and a corneal astigmatism, you will not regain high-quality distance vision after surgery to remove the cataract unless the astigmatism is also corrected.
-The unique design of this lens provides significantly improved distance vision and may reduce the need for corrective lenses.
+Bladeless Laser Cataract Surgery with a Crystalens IOL and Limbal Relaxing Incisions (LRI): If you have astigmatism, a Toric IOL makes it possible to treat the cataract and correct a higher corneal astigmatism at the same time.
+If you have both a cataract and corneal astigmatism, you will not regain high-quality distance vision after cataract surgery unless the astigmatism is also corrected.
+The unique design of this lens provides significantly improved distance vision; however, you will likely require glasses for near and intermediate distances.

-5) Traditional Cataract Surgery with Basic Monofocal Lens: This is the only option that is covered by Medicare & most insurances.
-If you choose to have traditional cataract surgery with a basic monofocal lens implant for your after surgery visual outcome, you may decide to have both eyes corrected for distance vision and wear reading glasses for near vision, or have both eyes corrected for near vision and wear prescription glasses or contact lenses for distance vision.
-Another option is to have monovision where your dominant eye is corrected for distance vision while your non-dominant eye is corrected for near vision.
-With monovision, you may not need reading or distance glasses.
+Traditional Cataract Surgery with a Basic Monofocal Lens: This is the only option that is covered by Medicare & most insurances*.
+If you choose to have traditional cataract surgery with a basic monofocal lens, you may decide to have both eyes corrected for distance vision and wear reading glasses for near vision, or have both eyes corrected for near vision and wear prescription glasses or contact lenses for distance vision.
+If you have astigmatism and you choose the Basic Monofocal Lens, you will likely require glasses or contact lenses at all times in order to achieve your best vision.